 The Studentenwerk Niederbayern/Oberpfalz also has its own pages on "Studying as a parent".

 The corporate program "Success Factor Family" is a central platform for the topic of compatibility of family and career.
-With this corporate programme, the Federal Ministry of Family Affairs, together with the leading associations of German economy (BDA, DIHK, ZDH) and the DGB, is working to make family friendliness a trademark of the German economy.
-In the nationwide business competition "Success Factor Family", the Federal Ministry of Family Affairs awards prizes to the most family-friendly employers in Germany once per legislature.
+With this corporate programme, the Federal Ministry of Family Services, together with the leading associations of German economy (BDA, DIHK, ZDH) and the DGB, is working to make family friendliness a trademark of the German economy.
+In the nationwide business competition "Success Factor Family", the Federal Ministry of Family Services awards prizes to the most family-friendly employers in Germany once per legislature.
 DIT successfully participated in this competition in 2016.

 The aim of the Bavarian Family Pact is to continuously improve the compatibility of family and career in Bavaria.
 The partners in the pact are committed to focusing more on work results and less on the hours worked, wherever the specific conditions at work permit this.
 Flexible working time and workplace models, such as those already in place at our university, as well as the ongoing digitalisation, increasingly allow a family-friendly work culture to be developed.